dmerz75/emolsion/README.md

 A pdb and dcd reading/writing molecular mechanics evaluation program.

 ## Quickstart:
-1. To run and read a pdb with corresponding dcd, from frames 6 - 27, stepping through every 3 frames (i.e. 6, 27, 3 are start, stop, step, respectively, for the frames in a dcd (trajectory) file).
+1. DCD reading: To read a pdb with corresponding dcd (from frames 6 - 27, stepping by 3 frames) ..

-        make dcd1
+        make dcdr
         emol_dcdreader mt.ref.pdb mt_partial.dcd 6 27 3

-2. DCD writing: (i.e. write frames 4 - 30, stepping through every 2 frames).
+2. DCD writing: To write a dcd from the pdb with corresponding dcd (from frames 4 - 30, stepping by 2 frames)..

         make dcdw
         emol_dcdwriter mt.ref.pdb mt_partial.dcd 4 30 2